Administer clusters

 Pre-configure a cluster manifest

-Use your configured cluster manifest to Create a new cluster using either the UI or a CLI command.
+Use your configured cluster manifest to [Create a new cluster] using either the UI or a CLI command.

-by editing the cluster manifest.
+resource definition that you can change by editing the cluster manifest.

 Access the Mission Control User Interface (UI)